AanchalSamdariya/DS-5500-HW3/README.md

 The above function was called on the math data on the blurred column 'MAM_MTH00PCTPROF_1516':
 blurred_resolve(math_data, 'MAM_MTH00PCTPROF_1516')

-To visualize this column after unblurring, a histogram was plotted to view the distribution of the performance metric (Proficiency Percentage in Mathematics) after removing na values.
+To visualize this column after unblurring, a histogram was plotted to view the distribution of the performance metric (Proficiency Percentage in Mathematics across all grades for the year 2015-16) after removing na values.

 ![](/images/Q3b.png)